biological-alignment-benchmarks/bioblue/README.md

 The benchmarks were implemented in a text-only environment.
 The environments are very simple, just as much complexity is added as is necessary to illustrate the relevant safety and performance aspects.

-Current work is largely inspired by a set of more complex environments present in an extended gridworlds-based benchmark suite: Roland Pihlakas and Joel Pyykkö.
-From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
+Current work is largely inspired by a set of more complex environments present in an extended gridworlds-based benchmark suite: Roland Pihlakas.
+From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks.
 Arxiv, a working paper, (September 2024 - February 2025). (https://arxiv.org/abs/2410.00081 and https://github.com/biological-alignment-benchmarks/biological-alignment-gridworlds-benchmarks).

 ## Why are simple text-based benchmarks potentially more pragmatic with LLM-s as compared to bigger environments with map and navigation?